Heap Sort in Data Structure: An Overview

 - In-place sorting: As mentioned earlier, heap sort performs sorting in place, which means it does not require additional memory beyond the input array.
 This makes it suitable for situations where memory usage is a concern or when working with large datasets that may not fit into available memory.

-- Stability: Heap sort is a stable sorting algorithm, meaning it preserves the relative order of elements with equal keys.
+- Stability: It preserves the relative order of elements with equal keys.
 This property can be important in certain applications where maintaining the original order of elements is necessary.

-- Simplicity: The basic concept of heap sorting is relatively simple to understand compared to some other advanced sorting algorithms.
+- Simplicity: The basic concept of the heap sort is relatively simple to understand compared to some other advanced sorting algorithms.
 It involves building a binary heap and repeatedly extracting the maximum (or minimum) element from the heap to construct the sorted array.
-This simplicity makes it easier to implement and debug.

 - Partial sorting: Heap sort can be easily modified to perform partial sorting, where only the top k elements are sorted, rather than the entire array.
 This feature can be useful in situations where only a subset of the largest or smallest elements is required